Call To Worship:

-After being confronted with the reality of who God is, as He has revealed in His Word, we should be completely and utterly humbled.
+After being confronted with the reality of who God is and his perfect law, we should be completely and utterly humbled.
 We should see our sin as great and offense against God.
-Like Isaiah, we should cry out, "Woe is me!
+Like Isaiah, we should cry out, “Woe is me!
 I am undone!
-I am a man of unclean lips."
+I am a man of unclean lips.”
 Each week, as we confess our sin to God, we are agreeing with God that we have sinned.
 We have broken his law.
 We are not as good and perfect as we think we are.
 We do not confess our sin because we believe we have some atoning work to yet complete.
 Rather we confess our sin because the kindness of God leads us to repentance (Rom.
 2:4).
-Pastor Bryan Chapell has said, "We should question whether the gospel itself is present, if there has been no acknowledgment of sin.
+Pastor Bryan Chapell has said, “We should question whether the gospel itself is present, if there has been no acknowledgment of sin.
 The grace of God has no present glory if the sin it overcomes is not a present reality, and the ministry of Christ has no significance if the sin he came to defeat will not even be faced.
 In our confession we experience God’s love because we confront our sin with greatness of mercy that is already ours through faith in Christ, but we do not earn, gain or force God’s pity by the words or weight of our confession…we do not confess our wretchedness to wallow in self-pity or merit divine mercy; we confess our destitution so that our hearts will be enraptured anew and motivated afresh by the riches of our Savior’s love.”
 (Christ Centered Worship, 183)

 Assurance of Pardon: